 The Company is party to an exclusive License Agreement (the "WFUHS License"), dated November 30, 2016, as amended, with Wake Forest University Health Sciences ("WFUHS") and an exclusive License Agreement (the "IU License"), dated November 30, 2016, as amended, with Indiana University ("IU").
-Such agreements provide for a transferable, worldwide license to certain patent rights regarding technology used by the Company with respect to the development of CTI-1601.
+Such agreements provide for a transferable, worldwide license to certain patent rights regarding technology used by the Company with respect to the development of nomlabofusp.
+Both agreements continue from their effective date through the last to date of expiration of the licensed patents, unless earlier terminated by either party in accordance with their terms.

 In partial consideration for the right and license granted under these agreements, the Company will pay each of WFUHS and IU a royalty of a low single digit percentage of net sales of licensed products depending on whether there is a valid patent covering such products.
-As additional consideration for these agreements, the Company is obligated to pay each of WFUHS and IU certain milestone payments of up to \$2.6 million in the aggregate upon the achievement of certain developmental milestones, commencing on the enrollment of the first patient in a Phase 1 clinical trial.
+As additional consideration for these agreements, the Company is obligated to pay each of WFUHS and IU certain milestone payments of up to \$2.6 million in the aggregate upon the achievement of certain developmental milestones, which commenced with the enrollment of the first patient in a Phase 1 clinical trial.
 The Company enrolled the first patient in its SAD trial on December 11, 2019 and paid WFUHS and IU less than \$0.1 million.
 The Company will also pay each of WFUHS and IU sublicensing fees ranging from a high-single digit to a low double-digit percentage of sublicense consideration depending on the Company's achievement of certain regulatory milestones as of the time of receipt of the sublicense consideration.
 The Company is also obligated to reimburse WFUHS and IU for patent-related expenses.
 In the event that the Company disputes the validity of any of the licensed patents, the royalty rate would be tripled during such dispute.
 The Company is also obligated to pay to IU a minimum annual royalty of less than \$0.1 million per annum.

-In the event that the Company is required to pay IU consideration, then the Company may deduct 20% of such IU consideration on a dollar-for-dollar basis from the consideration due to WFUHS.
+In the event that the Company is required to pay IU consideration, then the Company may deduct 20% of such IU consideration on a dollar-fordollar basis from the consideration due to WFUHS.
 In the event that the Company is required to pay WFUHS consideration, then the Company may deduct 60% of such WFUHS consideration on a dollar-for-dollar basis from the consideration due to IU.

-In October 2022, the Company initiated dosing of a phase 2 study.
+In October 2022, the Company initiated dosing of a Phase 2 study.
 Pursuant to the terms of both the WFUHS License and the IU License, the company recognized milestone expense of \$0.3 million within research and development expenses.

-Both agreements continue from their effective date through the last to expire of the licensed patents unless earlier terminated by either party in accordance with their terms.
+Both agreements continue from their effective date through the last date of expiration of the licensed patents, unless earlier terminated by either party in accordance with their terms.